Botanical Name: Panax Ginseng.

 In addition, Eleuthero (Eleutherococcus senticosus), formerly called Siberian ginseng, is a completely different species; these three herbs are not interchangeable.

 Therapeutic Uses, Benefits and Claims of Panax Ginseng

 Panax ginseng contains active complex carbohydrates called ginsenosides, each with the capacity to stimulate or soothe the nervous system, balance metabolic processes, decrease blood sugar, improve muscle tone and stimulate the endocrine system.

 It enhances the brain’s adrenocorticotropic hormone (ACTH) activity without involving the adrenal glands.

 Research has shown that panax ginseng is effective in maintaining and restoring the cell’s capacity to function – and therefore may be considered useful as an anti-aging treatment.

-It is an “adaptogen” supporting the body’s functions and increasing its resistance to physical, chemical and biological stress.
+It is an “adaptogen” supporting the body’s functions, reduce fatigue and increasing its resistance to physical, chemical and biological stress.

 Some of the other uses of panax ginseng are:

 Alcohol intoxication: Lowers the blood alcohol content by reducing absorption from the stomach.